npmcdn-to-unpkg-bot/jsvalley.github.io/how-to-publish-ng2-module-with-typescript-ready.md

-# How To Publish Angular2 Module With TypeScript-Ready
+# How To Publish Angular2 TypeScript Module

 1. Code your classes in to `src` directory e.g., src/app/hello-world.ts